MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 <img src="https://i.imgur.com/dPMlj0k.png" width="25%" />

 Jesse Owens is the most famous athlete in Track and Field history despite many odds.
-His grandparents had been slaves, his parents were poor sharecroppers and  In 1936, he won 4
+His grandparents had been slaves, his parents were poor sharecroppers.
+He set multiple world- records, including three in less than an hour, considered to be the "greatest 45 minutes in sport."
+In 1936, he won 4 Gold medals in the Berlin Olympics,

 <a href="https://www.bookdepository.com/Kid-Athletes-David-Stabler/9781594748028?ref=grid-view&qid=1665928260307&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1035793246" rel="nofollow">Buy on Orell Füssli</a>